jpmckeown/talon/README.md

 In the webpage inspector console you should see: [vite] connected.

 Chrome: in inspector I saw a Console message "Automatic fallback to software WebGL has been deprecated.
 Please use the --enable-unsafe-swiftshader (about:flags#enable-unsafe-swiftshader) flag to opt in to lower security guarantees for trusted content."
-I stopped that showing by in a new bowser tab going to chrome://flags/#enable-unsafe-swiftshader and clicking the checkbox.
+I stopped that showing by in a new browser tab going to chrome://flags/#enable-unsafe-swiftshader and clicking the checkbox.
 When I restarted Chrome the console was clear.

 ### Commands